How to Get the Best Deal

 recommending the above loan officers except the knowledge that I can trust them to give my

-clients great service. (full disclosure: Greater Financial Services
+clients great service.

 If you go with a random lender, you end up just